May 7, 2025

 Disclaimer: This blog is intended for general educational purposes only and does not constitute medical advice or advertising of regulated health services.
 Any references to treatments or procedures are provided for informational awareness and should not be interpreted as recommendations or promotions.
 For personalised advice, please consult a qualified healthcare professional.

-We have broken this guide into approximate 1, 3, and 6 month milestones.
-Use these markers to understand your transition from the initial recovery phase to more settled changes over time.
-This breakdown provides a framework for the typical healing sequence, though it is important to remember that every individual’s regenerative response follows its own unique timeline.
+We’ve broken this guide into approximate 1, 3, and 6 month milestones, markers you can use to understand the move from initial recovery to more settled changes over time.
+This is a framework for the typical healing sequence, though every individual’s regenerative response follows its own timeline.

 Morpheus8 Results — Days 1–7